 Dr. Huerta's work has been generously supported by Princeton University, Duke University, the University of California, Berkeley, the Mellon Mays Fellowship, the Ford Foundation, the New York Public Library, the National Hispanic Cultural Center, the Social Science Research Council, among others.

-In the fall of 2019, with Professor Carolyn N. Biltoft (Graduate Institute, Geneva), she will host an experimental, interdisciplinary symposium and workshop, “The Poetics of Material Life.”
+In November of 2019, with Professor Carolyn N. Biltoft (Graduate Institute, Geneva), she will host an experimental, interdisciplinary symposium and workshop, “The Poetics of Material Life.”
 The symposium is being generously supported by the following bodies at Princeton: the Council in the Humanities, the Center for Human Values, the English Department, and the Interdisciplinary Doctoral Program in the Humanities.
 The papers from this experimental workshop will be collected in a special issue of UPenn's new journal, History & Capitalism, forthcoming the following year.